deepakajaylinux/kevellphara/docs/source/virtualbox_ptvirtualize.rst

 This module instruct the user to install.
 To activate virtual box follow the command as,

-Phlagrant virtual box install
+ptvirtualize virtual box install

 Then the system can enquire

-Phlagrant virtual box install?
+ptvirtualize virtual box install?
 (Y/N)

 If the user enters Y then it will be installed, else it will exit the screen.